neondatabase/neon/docs/storage_controller.md

 ## Database

 The storage controller uses a postgres database to persist a subset of its state.
 Note that the storage controller does _not_ keep all its state in the database: this is a design choice to enable most operations to be done efficiently in memory, rather than having to read from the database.
+See `persistence.rs` for a more comprehensive comment explaining what we do and do not persist.

 The file `[persistence.rs](http://persistence.rs)` contains all the code for accessing the database, and has a large doc comment that goes into more detail about exactly what we persist and why.